microsoft/live-share/docs/use/vscode.md

 Better yet, you and other participants can navigate to any file in the shared project.
 You can either edit together or independently meaning you can seamlessly switch between investigation, making small tweaks and full collaborative editing.

-> **Note:** Guest support for file navigation and file operations is still in development and has some limitations.
-Find in files is not yet implemented [(up-vote 👍)](https://github.com/MicrosoftDocs/live-share/issues/43).
-Sharing multi-root workspaces are not yet supported [(up-vote 👍)](https://github.com/MicrosoftDocs/live-share/issues/46).

 The resulting edits are persisted on the host's machine on save so there is no need to synchronize, push, or send files around once you're done editing.
 The edits are "just there."

 > **Security Tip:** Given all participants can independently navigate and edit files, as a host, you may want to restrict which files guests are able to access in your project via a .vsls.json file.
 As a guest, it is also important to realize you may not see certain files as a result of these settings.
 See [controlling file access and visibility](../reference/security.md#controlling-file-access-and-visibility) for details.